AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 Clear. right?

 **How did we preprocess our input sequence data?**

-Firstly, we needed to unzip our data
+Firstly, we needed to unzip our data.

 ```python
 for file in *.tar.xz ; do tar -xvf $file ; done
 ```